Inclusion Setting Support Officer (ISSO)

 - What does your service do?

-The Services for Young Children (SfYC) Area Inclusion Coordinator (InCo) Service offers support and guidance on including children with additional needs in Hampshire’s Early Years settings such as, nurseries, preschools and childminders.
+The Services for Young Children (SfYC) Inclusion Setting Support Officer (ISSO) Service offers support and guidance on including children with additional needs in Hampshire’s Early Years settings such as nurseries, preschools and childminders.

 Advice and guidance is provided to aid early identification and support early interventions for children of concern and is offered primarily to the setting Special Educational Needs Coordinator (SENCo).
-This support includes face to face visits, the provision of termly SENCo support group meetings, a variety of training opportunities and guidance on outside agency support or referrals to other professional if required.
+This support includes face to face visits via support surgeries, the provision of termly SENCo support group meetings, a variety of training opportunities and guidance on outside agency support or referrals to other professionals if required.

-The Area InCo Service can also support with ensuring smooth transitions such as, from setting to the receiving school.
-Early Years SENCos will also have access to our Inclusion web pages where they will find information and guidance on: • Keeping children safe • Early identification of vulnerable children • Working with all other agencies • Inclusion policies • Setting and school transitions • Additional funding for children • Providing a signing environment • Outreach services • Equality and diversity
+The Inclusion Setting Support Officer (ISSO) Service can also give advice and guidance with ensuring smooth transitions such as, from setting to the receiving school.
+Early Years SENCos will also have access to our Inclusion web pages where they will find information and guidance on: • Keeping children safe • Early identification of vulnerable children • Working with all other agencies • Inclusion policies • Setting and school transitions • Additional funding for children • Providing a signing environment • Equality and diversity

 - Who does your service provide for?

-The Area Inclusion Coordinator service supports children in the private, voluntary or independent childcare sector who:
+The Inclusion Setting Support Officer (ISSO) service offers advice and guidance to early years providers to support children in the private, voluntary or independent childcare sector who:

 • Have had a concern raised by an Early years setting